Magnetic field spreading from stellar and galactic dynamos into the exterior: Our model

-for quadrupolar (even parity) fields.
-In the radial direction, we adopt a perfect conductor boundary condition on both ends, i.e., $\meanA_\theta=\meanA_\phi=0$.
-Analogous boundary conditions in both directions also apply to the components of $\meanEE$.
+for quadrupolar (even-parity) fields.
+In the radial direction, we impose a perfect-conductor boundary condition at both ends, i.e., $\meanA_\theta=\meanA_\phi=0$.
+Owing to the use of the Weyl gauge, analogous boundary conditions in both directions also apply to the components of $\meanEE$.

-In all our models, we use as initial condition weak Gaussian distributed noise for $\meanAA$.
-It acts as a seed magnetic field that is needed to allow the dynamo to amplify this field exponentially once $\alpha_0$ is large enough.
-Owing to the $Q(\meanBB)$ factor, the growth gets quenched and $|\meanBB|$ reaches values close to $\Beq$.
-The initial values of $\meanEE$ and $\meanUU$ are set to zero and $\meanrho$ is set to a constant reference value $\rho_0$.
+In all our models, we use as an initial condition weak, Gaussian-distributed noise for $\meanAA$.
+This acts as a seed magnetic field required for the dynamo to amplify the field exponentially once $\alpha_0$ is large enough.
+Owing to the $Q(\meanBB)$ factor, the growth becomes quenched and $|\meanBB|$ reaches values close to $\Beq$.
+The initial values of $\meanEE$ and $\meanUU$ are set to zero, and $\meanrho$ is set to a constant reference value $\rho_0$.
 We recall that gravity is not included in our models.